-Far gone the times when decision-makers can only baselessly set aspirations and make bold choices.
-With many digital analytics tools, now they have the needed edges to leverage their ambitions and head to the right path with certainty.
+Far gone are the times when decision-makers could only baselessly set aspirations and make bold choices.
+With many digital analytics tools, they now have the needed edges to leverage their ambitions and head to the right path with certainty.
 Advanced analytics can be used to accomplish the following:

 - Reduce bias in the decision-making process by calibrating the likelihood of your strategy succeeding before allocating resources.

 - Discover new growth opportunities by complementing traditional brainstorming methods to discover chances of growth.

 - See the early-stage trends so that businesses have the advantage of triggering big moves before any competitors.

 - Predict complex market dynamics by generating proprietary insights.

 These four applications are the future momentum for business leaders to sharpen their views and leverage the whole business position to win.
 In order to do all of that, they need to bear in mind that advanced analytics must be put front and center in the strategy process.

 Experts have observed that even experienced planners tend to underestimate the cost and time required to complete projects.
 This situation is called the “planning fallacy”, rooted in the fact that people, especially those with extensive industrial experiences, have the tendency to make forecasts based on the case’s specifics combined with personal experience and intuition (commonly referred to as an inside view).
 With a strong belief in themselves, they make decisions without taking into account the distribution of outcomes of similar cases (the outside view).

 As a result, many of these forecasts are overly optimistic.

 This fact makes people create a procedure called “reference class forecasting,” involving an inside view with data on real-world outcomes or base rates from a reference class of similar cases.
 Such calibrations have been limited largely to the field of project management for years.
 And now, with a pool of data for strategic plans, it has been involving estimating the future costs and benefits of investments, making an outside view just as valuable in informing those decisions.